Ultimate Las Vegas Real Estate Investing Guide for 2026

 Las Vegas Real Estate Investing Market Overview

-Las Vegas has witnessed a total population growth rate throughout that span of , when the state’s total growth rate was , and the national growth rate over ten years was .
+Las Vegas has witnessed a total population growth rate during that span of , when the state's overall growth rate was , and the national growth rate over ten years was .

-Currently, the median home value in Las Vegas is .
-The median home value for the whole state is , and the nation’s median value is .
+Considering real property market values in Las Vegas, the prevailing median home value in the market is .
+The median home value for the whole state is , and the U.S. median value is .

-The appreciation tempo for houses in Las Vegas during the last ten years was annually.
-During the same cycle, the annual average appreciation rate for home values in the state was .
-Across the nation, the average yearly home value increase rate was .
+The appreciation tempo for houses in Las Vegas through the past ten-year period was annually.
+The average home value appreciation rate in that time across the entire state was per year.
+Across the US, the average yearly home value increase rate was .

 The gross median rent in Las Vegas is , with a statewide median of , and a national median of .